sciZer0/7/v/README.md

 <h2>7 &nbsp Contributors</h2>

-Contributors are people who are allowed to be contributing to the Vote blockchain, and simultaneously to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**, at best, many times more.
+Contributors are people who are allowed to be contributing to the Unicorn blockchain, and simultaneously to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**, at best, many times more.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:

 * as a Validator (node running)
 * as a Developer (protocol maintenance and upgrades).

-On the Vote Blockchain, there are the maximum number of positions of Contributor.
+On the Unicorn Blockchain, there are the maximum number of positions of Contributor.

 At the start, the maximum number is 500 and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*